Continuous-variable quantum communication: Continuous-variable quantum key distribution

-Quantum signals can also be multiplexed with classical communication channels, which is referred to as co-existence between QKD and classical communication and is essential for practical implementation of CV-QKD over existing fiber-optical networks.
-The possibility to perform CV-QKD over dense-wavelength-division multiplexing networks was experimentally studied in~\cite{Kumar2015} in a 25-km long fiber link.
-It was shown, that Gaussian coherent-state CV-QKD, operating at 1500~nm, can coexist with the noise from up to 11.5~dBm classical channels at the same wavelength in the forward direction (9.7~dBm in the case of back-propagation).
-In the 75~km channel, the tolerable classical channel power was -3 and -9~dBm respectively.
-An experimental test of coherent-state CV-QKD jointly with 100 wavelength-division-multiplexed (WDM) channels with a total data rate of 18.3 Tbps in a 24-hour operation was reported in~\cite{Eriksson2019a}.
-Cross talk from the classical channels was studied in its impact on coherent-state CV-QKD in~\cite{Eriksson2019}, showing that in-band cross talk from 30 WDM channels can stop the protocol, but by placing CV-QKD in wavelength not used by the classical channels the protocol can be realized even in the presence of amplified spontaneous emission noise.
-Impact of four-wave-mixing noise from dense WDM systems on EPR-based CV-QKD was studied in~\cite{Du2020}.
-Demonstration of CV-QKD in the existing telecommunication infrastructure was recently reported in~\cite{Jain2024}, combining CV-QKD channels with 100G optical transceivers operating at 1300~nm.
+Quantum signals can also be multiplexed with classical communication channels, which is referred to as coexistence between QKD and classical communication and is essential for practical implementation of CV QKD over existing fiber-optic networks.
+The possibility of performing CV QKD over dense-wavelength-division-multiplexing networks was experimentally studied by~\cite{Kumar2015} in a 25-km-long fiber link.
+It was shown that Gaussian coherent-state CV QKD operating at 1500~nm can coexist with noise from up to 11.5~dBm classical channels at the same wavelength in the forward direction (9.7~dBm in the case of backpropagation).
+In the 75~km channel, the tolerable classical channel power values were 3 and 9~dBm, respectively.
+An experimental test of coherent-state CV QKD together with 100 wavelength-division-multiplexed (WDM) channels with a total data rate of 18.3 Tbps in a 24-hour operation was reported by~\cite{Eriksson2019a}.
+Crosstalk from the classical channels was studied in its impact on coherent-state CV QKD by~\cite{Eriksson2019}, showing that in-band crosstalk from 30 WDM channels can stop the protocol, but when CV QKD is placed in a wavelength not used by the classical channels, the protocol can be realized even in the presence of amplified spontaneous emission noise.
+Impact of four-wave-mixing noise from dense-WDM systems on EPR-based CV QKD was studied by~\cite{Du2020}.
+A demonstration of CV QKD in the existing telecommunication infrastructure was recently reported by~\cite{Jain2024} who combined CV-QKD channels with 100 G optical transceivers operating at 1300~nm.

-Further directions of ongoing development in CV-QKD include advancement of the detection schemes, particularly in a hybrid Gaussian CV-QKD protocol with photon-number resolving detectors, that can improve the secret key rate in the purely lossy channels and under the assumption that Eve employs homodyne detection~\cite{Cattaneo2018}.
-Recent results of the optimized state-discriminating receivers report extension of the security distance of CV-QKD in wiretap (noiseless) channels~\cite{Notarnicola2023a}.
+Further directions of ongoing development in CV QKD include advancement of the detection schemes, particularly in a hybrid Gaussian CV-QKD protocol with photon-number-resolving detectors, that can improve the secret key rate in the purely lossy channels and under the assumption that Eve employs homodyne detection~\cite{Cattaneo2018}.
+Recent results of the optimized state-discriminating receivers report extension of the security distance of CV QKD in wiretap (noiseless) channels~\cite{Notarnicola2023a}.
+Protocol simplification by so-called \textit{passive preparation} using splitting of a thermal state can reduce the cost and potentially remove some of the side channels in the preparing station, as suggested theoretically~\cite{Qi2018} and recently studied experimentally~\cite{Qi2020}.